Be ready for severe wind gusts in Dunedin and Otago Peninsula

 People using medical equipment that relies on electricity should ensure they are prepared for power disruptions and if there is an immediate health threat, contact their health provider or call 111.

 Aurora Energy will work hard to restore power as quickly as is safely possible in the event of wind-related damage.
-Delta line crews will be on standby ready to respond should severe wind gusts arrive tomorrow as forecast.
+Delta line crews will be on standby ready to respond should severe wind gusts arrive this afternoon as forecast.
 The safety of the public and line crews is of primary importance at all times.

 To report a loss of power, please contact your electricity retailer.